serpapi/serpapi-ruby/README.md

   start: "Pagination Offset",
   tbm: "nws|isch|shop",
   tbs: "custom to be client criteria",
-  async: false # true when enable async call.
+  async: false # true when async call enabled.
 }

 # formated search results as a Hash
 #  serpapi.com converts HTML -> JSON
-results = client.search(parameter)
+results = client.search(params)

 # raw search engine html as a String
 #  serpapi.com acts a proxy to provive high throughputs, no search limit and more.